-- can articulate appropriate criteria for choosing a data structure; - can choose appropriate data structures based to solve a higher level problem; - is familiar with classical data structures; jem¿andj/em¿ - can design and implement new data structures.
+- can articulate appropriate criteria for choosing a data structure; - is familiar with classical data structures; - is able to find and digest relevant literature; and - can design and implement new data structures.

 Much of the material is from [3].
 In particular, this includes: • Chapter 2 • Chapter 3 • Chapter 6 • Chapter 8 • Chapter 10 and • Chapter 11.